 Yes, rural press is a costly affair to set-up and the revenues cannot be much, but why not begin somewhere.
 Big corporates like AIRTEL and TATA are now concentrating on developing their rural market base, why not tie up?
 Why not raise funds from the prospective advertisers whose target market is the rural citizen?

 What do you think?
 Drop in a comment below or email us at [email protected] You voice matters!
-Do it now!FLAG THIS POST
+Do it now!REPORT THIS POST